algattik/databricks_test/README.md

 ## Supported features

 * Spark context injected into Databricks notebooks: `spark`, `table`
-* PySpark including all Spark features including reading and writing to disk, UDFs and Pandas UDFs
+* PySpark with all Spark features including reading and writing to disk, UDFs and Pandas UDFs
 * Databricks Utilities (`dbutils`, `display`) with user-configurable mocks
 * Mocking connectors such as Azure Storage, S3 and SQL Data Warehouse